Our Compost Facility:

 At Tidewater Compost, our mission goes beyond collecting food waste—we're building a more sustainable and connected community through composting education, partnerships, and action.

-We're honored to partner with incredible organizations like Operation Smile, Norfolk Botanical Gardens, and the Virginia Zoo to educate residents of all ages about the importance of food waste recycling and the environmental power of composting.
+We're honored to partner with incredible organizations like Operation Smile, Chesapeake Bay Foundation, LRNow, Elizabeth River Project, Norfolk Botanical Gardens, and the Virginia Zoo to educate residents of all ages about the importance of food waste recycling and the environmental power of composting.
 These community partnerships and collaborative events allow us to share knowledge, answer questions, and grow the movement—one conversation at a time.

 We’ve also had the privilege of meeting with local businesses, civic leagues, churches, and municipal sustainability commissions and clubs to spotlight how composting can play a meaningful role in local waste reduction, climate action, and community health.